gurjeetsinghvirdee/gurjeetsinghvirdee/README.md

   },
   achievements: [
-    "Ranked Top 10 in GirlScript Summer of Code (GSSoC) 2022", "Served as Mentor & Moderator for GSSoC 2022 & 2023", "Recognized as GitHub Discussions Role Model for fostering a collaborative community" ],
+    "Ranked Top 10 in GirlScript Summer of Code (GSSoC) 2022", "Served as Mentor & Moderator for GSSoC 2022, 2023 & HSOC", "Recognized as GitHub Discussions Role Model for fostering a collaborative community" ],
   currentFocus: "Advancing skills in full-stack development and technical writing, with a commitment to continuous learning and innovation.",